herobd/handwriting_line_generation/README.md

 This is the code for the paper "Text and Style Conditioned GAN for the Generation of Offline-Handwriting Lines" published at BMVC 2020. https://arxiv.org/abs/2009.00678

-This was originally Brian Davis's summer 2019 internship project at Adobe.
+This was originally Brian Davis's summer 2019 internship project at Adobe (https://github.com/adobe-research/hw_with_style).
+It was then extended afterwards (while at BYU) and finally published.

+The trained models (snapshots) will be available as a file in the release.

 Code structure based on victoresque pytorch template.